 \section{General considerations}

-We define the programmable pseudo-universal multi-port arrays (PPUMAs) as programmable multi-port arrays that allow implementing any pure state or any unitary transformation with infidelity of at least order $O(\epsilon)$.
+We define the programmable pseudouniversal multiport arrays (PPUMAs) as programmable multiport arrays that allow implementing any pure state or any unitary transformation with an infidelity of at least order $O(\epsilon)$.
 The infidelity between two pure states is given by

 Analogously, the infidelity between two unitary transformations is given by